raiden-network/spec/mobile_wallet.rst

 - adding / removing custom token for on-chain transactions (address, name, token symbol, decimals)
 - choosing between off-chain (default) and on-chain; this change can also be done in the payment flow if needed (e.g. no available channels, one time payment etc.)
-- choosing currency to show along ETH / token values (BTC / USD / EUR / custom (via Kraken/other API)
+- choosing currency to show along ETH / token values (BTC / USD / EUR / custom

 Account
 ^^^^^^^